 3. Embrace the Natural Decor

 You don't need a ton of decorations when you have an outdoor wedding because the natural scenery is so nice!
-You can plant some extra flowers or grab planters from your local home improvement store.
+Consider planting some extra flowers or grab planters from your local home improvement store.
 You can also easily make affordable decorations to hang from trees, chairs, etc.

 4. Call In Reinforcements

-A good set of family and friends will always rally around when it comes to arranging a backyard wedding.
+A good set of family and friends will always rally around when it comes to arranging a wedding in your backyard.
 Never be afraid to use them by delegating tasks to save yourself from stress.
-Make the most of offers to get quotes from various companies, arrange mundane tasks like renting tables and generators, and making food or decorations.
+Make the most of any offers to get quotes from various companies, arrange mundane tasks like renting tables and generators, and making food or decorations.
 The more help you get, the more likely you are to get through this in one piece.

 5. DIY Wedding Improvements

 There are two main contributors to the mood of a backyard wedding — music and lighting — and both have to be spot on.
 You need lighting so that the party will go on into the night but softer lighting from twinkle lights or freestanding lights can add a little romance.
-Music adds atmosphere but choose it wisely so it will not ruin the ambiance that the lighting has created!
+Music adds atmosphere so be sure to choose the perfect reception playlist to complement the ambiance!